MorpheusXAUT/DelHel/README.md

 Info, no/default color.
 Indicates pilot filed a VFR flightplan, so little to no validations can be performed.
 This just serves as an additional reminder about VFR flights.

+Info, green color.
+Indicates pilot filed a processed VFR flightplan, so little to no validations can be performed.
+This just serves as an additional reminder about VFR flights.

+##### `OK`

+Info, green color.
+Indicates a flightplan has been processed and no validation errors or warnings have been found.

 ### Tag functions